-If the Stone repository monitor fails to start, it's likely that the cause is one of the following.
-Inspect the Windows Event Viewer and the stone log (the default location is %GEMSTONE%\data\gemStoneName.log) for clues.
+If the Stone repository monitor fails to start in response to a startstone command, it's likely that the cause is one of the following.
+Inspect the Stone log for clues (the default location is \$GEMSTONE/data/gemserver66.log), then refer to the discussions that follow this summary.

-- The GemStone key file is missing or invalid (see page 93). - The service is trying to log on as a user who does not have the Windows right "Log on as a service" (see page 93) - An extent file is missing or cannot be opened for exclusive use because another GemStone process is using it (see page 93). - Because of the timing of a system crash, the repository monitor is trying to create an extent that already exists (see page 94). - An extent is supposed to have a replicate, but the replicate is missing (see page 95). - A transaction log needed for recovery is missing, or the log directory or device does not exist (see page 95).
+- The GemStone key file is missing or invalid (see page 128). - The shared page cache cannot be attached (see page 128). - An extent file is missing or cannot be opened for exclusive use because another GemStone process is using it (see page 129).

-• The repository has become corrupted (see page 96).
+- Because of the timing of a system crash, the repository monitor is trying to create an extent that already exists (see page 129). - An extent is supposed to have a replicate, but the replicate is missing (see page 130). - A transaction log needed for recovery is missing, or the log directory or device does not exist (see page 131). - The repository has become corrupted (see page 131).

-The error numbers printed as part of a log message are defined in the file %GEMSTONE%\include\gcierr.ht and in the GemStone Programming Guide.
+The error numbers printed as part of a log message are defined in the file \$GEMSTONE/include/gcierr.ht and in the GemStone Programming Guide.